Martian01/mrhttpd/Readme.md

 #### DETACH
 controls whether the server sends itself into the background when it starts up.
 When running the server natively you will almost always want to detach.
 Inside a Docker container you will not want to detach it.

+#### HTTP_HEADER_LENGTH
+defines the maximum HTTP header length.
+The term HTTP header refers to the combination of the request line, the individual headers, and the CRLF terminator.

 #### QUERY_HACK
 is an option for the processing of query strings.
 If this variable exists the query string of a resource will be interpreted as part of the file name, provided the resource path begins with the string in QUERY_HACK.